Weighing app development on Sony

 • App behavior across firmware versions

-Sony doesn’t require a custom SDK — but their premium audience will notice the smallest bugs.
+Sony doesn’t require a custom SDK, but their premium audience will notice the smallest bugs.
 Don’t give them a reason to delete.

-Step 6: App Store submission & rollout
+Step 6: App Store submission and rollout

 Sony apps are published through the Google Play Store for Android TV.
 You’ll need: